 Kelly Martin is chief executive of leading New Zealand production company South Pacific Pictures.
 Martin rose through the network ranks from photocopying to international acquisitions, before she became director of programming at TV3 — where she oversaw local drama successes like Outrageous Fortune, and comedy hits bro’Town and 7 Days.
 In 2012 she left TV3 to head up South Pacific Pictures.

 The premise of the show and the fact it was centred around a strong female character and was set in a world that felt like the real world were all attractive.
 We had about three other series in front of us, but it stood out as something that would work.
-Kelly Martin talks about greenlighting Outrageous Fortune to Michelle Duff, Sunday Star-Times, 29 May 2015
+Kelly Martin talks about greenlighting Outrageous Fortune, The Sunday Star-Times, 29 May 2015

 A prequel to classic TV3 series Outrageous Fortune, Westside travels back in time to meet young Rita (Antonia Prebble), Ted (David de Lautour) and their son Wolf West, on the make in West Auckland.
 This first episode opens with Ted leaving Mt Eden prison, then sets him on a safe-cracking plot that is aided by the 1974 Commonwealth Games.
 Prebble played Loretta West in Outrageous, and first took on the role of Rita in flashbacks from season four.
 Devised by Outrageous creators James Griffin and Rachel Lang, Westside won acclaim: "all the hallmarks of a classic", said Stuff.